abapGit/docs.abapgit.org/docs/collections/_development/developing-ui-css.md

 ---
-title: UI - CSS and assets
+title: UI - CSS and Assets
-order: 92
+order: 93
 ---

 This doc covers asset management, css processing and recommended asset development flow.
 See also the [UI - HTML pages](./developing-ui.html).